catseye/Samovar/README.md

 *   Should probably also allow ASCII tokens for those who don't want to type Greek letters and weird logical connectives.
 *   Allow sentence trees to be given for actions.
-*   Give the implementation some mode where it deterministically processes rules.
-*   Given the above, write a Falderal test document for Samovar.
 *   Allow situations to define a termination condition, so that the implementation can generate a scenario where the condition is met (by whatever method).
 *   Consider what it would take to add a predicate that evaluates to whether